The Best Isle of Skye Itinerary Scotland by JetSettingFools.com

 Tips for Riding Buses on Isle of Skye

 Limited Schedules.
 While Skye has numerous bus routes, the actual number of daily buses is quite constrained.
-It is best to have a clear understanding of the bus schedules when planning your Skye trip itinerary without a car, as they vary by season and day of week.
+It is best to have a clear understanding of the bus schedules when planning your Skye trip itinerary without a car.

 Paying for your Ride.
 All tickets are purchased from the driver – and can be paid with a contactless card or with cash.
 In most cases, it is monetarily beneficial to purchase the Day Rider Ticket.

-Know Where You Want To Go.
+Know Where You’re Going.
 The drivers are generally helpful in getting you where you want to go…but they are not travel guides!
-Know exactly where you’re going and they will do their best to drop you off at the closest point.

 View Restaurant at the Cuillin Hills Hotel, Portree, Scotland

-Visitors have many options when it comes to where to stay on Isle of Skye, Scotland.
+Visitors have many options when it comes to where to stay on Isle of Skye.
 Hotels, guesthouses, self-catering apartments and camping are all options.

 Where To Stay in Skye

-Stay in Portree.
-We think that Portree makes the best base for Skye visitors.
+Portree.
+We believe Portree makes the best base for Skye visitors.
 Not only is it centrally located, but it offers the most dining options, grocery stores and is the starting point for Skye tours.
-Travelers without a car in Skye will definitely want to find a place to stay in Portree, as it has the best bus connections.
+Those without a car will definitely want to find a place in Portree, as it has the best bus connections.

 Stay in a Skye Hotel.
-While we typically like staying in Airbnb apartments, on a 3 day trip to Skye, we think it is better to stay in a hotel.
-In fact, it is ideal to find a hotel in Skye that offers an included breakfast – like the fabulous Cuillin Hills Hotel
+While we typically like staying in Airbnb apartments, on a 3 day trip to Skye, we feel it’s better to stay in a hotel.
+In fact, it is ideal to find a hotel in Skye that offers an included breakfast – like the fabulous Cuillin Hills

 Book Early.
 The best Isle of Skye hotels book up early – and those who wait might unexpectedly find themselves camping.
-We recommend searching for Skye accommodations about 6 months prior.
-Start with our Tips for Booking the Best Hotels – and then hop on Booking.com, like we do!
+We recommend searching at least 6 months prior.
+Start with our Tips for Booking the Best Hotels – and then hop on Booking.com!

 Tips on What To Pack for Isle of Skye Vacation, Scotland, UK

-The Right Shoes.
-Travelers need to pack a good pair of shoes that can be worn on trails and in the rain.
+Durable Shoes.
+Pack a good pair of shoes that can be worn on trails and in the rain.
 While hiking boots might not be necessary for the treks we feature, a good trail shoe or lightweight trainers definitely are.

 Insect Repellent.
 The Scottish Highlands are notorious for midges – the relentless insects that are more than just a little annoying.
 Pack a bug spray with picaridin to keep the midges, mosquitoes and ticks away.

 Travel Camera.
 The scenic landscapes on Skye are breathtaking – and it’s best to have a real camera to capture the beauty of the island.
-We use a Canon Rebel with a 18-135mm lens for all our trips.
+We use a Canon Rebel with a 18-135mm lens.

-Trip Insurance.
-As much as you plan your trip itinerary for Skye, things can go wrong.
-If you haven’t already purchased travel insurance, check the rates and coverage at World Nomads.
+Insurance.
+As well as you plan your trip itinerary for Skye, things can go wrong.
+If you haven’t already purchased coverage, check rates with World Nomads.

 Travel Organizer.
 Make sure you have all of your necessary documents – from your passport to confirmation of your pre-booked activities.
-And be sure to pack your Travel Planner, too!
+And be sure to use our Travel Planner, too!

 More Top UK Destinations